iopipe/eva/docs/eva.md

 ---
 permalink: /
 ---
-%!(EXTRA string=2018-04-28T03:31:14Z, string=eva, string=eva, string=/commands/eva/)## eva
+%!(EXTRA string=2018-04-28T04:03:26Z, string=eva, string=eva, string=/commands/eva/)## eva

-A brief description of your application
+Event Ally, a cli for managing serverless events

 ### Synopsis

-A longer description that spans multiple lines and likely contains examples and usage of using your application.
-For example:

-Cobra is a CLI library for Go that empowers applications.
-This application is a tool to generate the needed files to quickly create a Cobra application.
+Eva is a CLI application that enables developers to work with events to store, replay, deliver, and proxy.
+It is designed to work with event-driven serverless systems.

+Eva can generate events:
+  `eva generate <event-type>`,
+Consume and dispatch events as a daemon:
+  `eva daemon <event-type>`,
+Replay events and redispatch:
+  `eva play <event-id>`,
+Store invocation data for serverless functions:
+  `eva invocations`,
+and is your serverless event ally brought to you with <3

+Read documentation online at https://iopipe.github.io/eva/

 ### Options